willnotwish/willnotwish.github.io/_posts/2016-09-30-arscopes-sti-included-modules.md

 categories: activerecord modules scopes
 ---

-Sometimes, Active Record's STI is very useful, but sometimes it confuses the issue.
-I found that it can complicate my carefully crafted class methods (aka *scopes*).
-When I began to include modules in my models to help organise functionality, STI got in the way a bit.
-Here's what I found out.
+When I started to include modules in my models recently to help me get organised, I found that AR's STI complicated my carefully crafted class methods (aka *scopes*).

-### The problem domain
+### The problem

 For my running club's website, I needed an **Event** base class to represent "something" that takes (or took) place at a given time on a given date.
-I used AR's STI mechanism to define all sorts of events such as Social Event, a Christmas Party, a Training Run and a Race.
-These all inherit from the base class Event.
+I used STI to define a few events such as Social Event, a Christmas Party, a Training Run and a Race, all of which inherit from the base class Event.
+I intend to create more of these derived classes over  time.

 <!-- The events table has a type column, as required by STI. -->